Clemapfel/jluna/docs/manual.md

 ## Introspection

 The main advantage julia has over C++ is its introspection and meta-level features.
 While introspection is technically possible in C++, it can be quite cumbersome and complicated.
-In julia, things like deducing the signature of a function or classifying types is fairly straight-forward and accessible even to novice programmers. `jluna` aims to take advantage of this by giving a direct interface to this part of julias toolset through `jluna::Type`.
+In julia, things like deducing the signature of a function, or classifying types, is fairly straight-forward and accessible, even to a novice programmers. `jluna` aims to take advantage of this by giving a direct interface to that part of julias toolset: `jluna::Type`.

 ### Type Proxies

 We've seen specialized module-, symbol- and array-proxies. `jluna` currently has a fourth kind of proxy, `jluna::Type`, which is valuable in introspection.
-While heavy overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
+While overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
 This section will introduce its many functionalities and how to best use them.

 There are multiple ways to construct a type proxy: